-- The growth potential of a diversified portfolio of BMO funds and exchange-traded funds. - A range of options so you can choose the portfolio that suits your child's investment time horizon. - Built-in risk management the portfolio becomes increasingly conservative as your child approaches the date in which he or she will need to fund their education.
+- The growth potential of a diversified portfolio of BMO's award-winning mutual funds and exchange-traded funds. - A range of options so you can choose the portfolio that suits your child's investment time horizon. - Built-in risk management the portfolio becomes increasingly conservative as your child approaches the date in which he or she will need to fund their education.